 Do you take your teeth or oral health for granted?
 You may not think of teeth or dentistry as being very interesting, but there are some facts you might find surprising.
 Here are 5 interesting dental facts to help you look at oral health in a new light.

 1. Your Teeth & Tongue are Unique

 Your teeth & tongue are truly unique.
-Each person’s set of teeth are as different as fingerprints.
-Same goes for a persons tongue, no two people have the same tongue print.
-Apparently everyone really is a special snowflake!
+Each person’s set of teeth is as different as fingerprints.
+The same goes for a person’s tongue, no two people have the same tongue print.
+Apparently, everyone really is a special snowflake!